 A Bluetooth/power button is located under the left ear cup.
 A USB charging port and analog audio connection are also included here.

-With the built-in Bluetooth you’ll get the average 33ft (10m) of stable range.
+With the built-in Bluetooth, you’ll get the average 33ft (10m) of a stable range.

 Volume and remote control is provided via a small gold analog-style button on the right ear cup.
 The control knob looks very cool and works equally well.